Eva Hornecker

 Our VolkswagenStiftung-funded ReThiCare project finished in 2023.
 This interdisciplinary project explored the design space of robotic, technical assistance in care - avoiding the dominant rhetoric and image of anthropomorphic, complex robots.
 We document our project in a brochure for public outreach.

-We received funding from DFG (German National Research Foundation) for a project on the User Experience of Data Physicalization (FluidData UX) in particular focusing on shape-change and the role of materiality (especially inflatables).
+DFG (German National Research Foundation) funded a project on the User Experience of Data Physicalization (FluidData UX) in particular focusing on shape-change and the role of materiality (especially inflatables) 2020-2025.

-Our book is still available for sale: Eva Hornecker and Luigina Ciolfi.
+Museum/Visitor Research : Our book is still available for sale: Eva Hornecker and Luigina Ciolfi.
 Human-Computer Interactions in Museums.
-New York: Morgan & Claypool, Synthesis Lectures on Human-Centered Informatics, 2019
+New York: Morgan & Claypool, Synthesis Lectures on Human-Centered Informatics, 2019 (now offered by Springer)

 Also, the museum4punkt0 project recorded my talk at their Symposium „Digitalwerkstatt Museum“ in Berlin on October 16th 2019 and put it on vimeo (in German)

-My group also researches on e-textiles and interactive costumes for the stage, media architecture, augmented learning systems, data physicalization, and actuated / shape-changing interfaces.
+My group has also done research on e-textiles and interactive costumes for the stage, media architecture, augmented learning systems, data physicalization, and actuated / shape-changing interfaces.
+We focus on qualitative research methods and research-through design.

-We often collaborate with the Media Architecture Master program, and jointly developed an interactive facade mapping for a festival in Meiningen.
+We often collaborate with the Media Architecture Master program, and jointly developed an interactive facade mapping for a festival in Meiningen, celebrating the 100 year commemoration of the Theatre Duke George II in 2014.
 We also were part of a large team developing an installation/event 'Die Ermittler' for the Weimar Kunstfest 2016 (photos here) .

-Interactive costumes developed by a student project and my PhD student Michaela Honauer weere staged successfully in June 2017 and later in 2018 again with the children-and-youth ballet of the Theatre Gera/Altenburg, in a performance of 'Die kleine Meerjungfrau' (the little mermaid)...
-Our team developed costumes for the seahorse, jellyfish, and for the sea witch, in collaboration with the theatre house.
+PhD student Michaela Honauer with students worked on Interactive costumes that were staged in June 2017 and in 2018 with the children-and-youth ballet of Theatre Gera/Altenburg for 'Die kleine Meerjungfrau' (the little mermaid)...
+Our team developed costumes for seahorse, jellyfish, and sea witch.

 Spring 2011 to end of 2014 I was forum editor for an article series on Tangible and Embodied Interaction for ACM's interaction magazine.
 Check out my intro article in the ACM DL and the list of published articles !